jinhongjung/srwr/README.md

 # srwr
-Python Implement for Signed Random Walk with Restart
+Python Implementation for Signed Random Walk with Restart